parnotfar/caddie-csv-tools/docs/usage.md

 ##### `caddie csv:set:segment_column <column>`

-Assign a binary column that will be used to color scatter plot points.
+Assign a categorical column that will be used to color scatter plot points.

 **Arguments:**
-- `column`: Column name in the result set that contains two distinct values (excluding NULL)
+- `column`: Column name in the result set that contains categorical values (NULL permitted)

 **Examples:**
 ```bash